RapidFireAI/hf-trl-integration-article/article.md

 - **Drop-in TRL wrappers** — Use `RFSFTConfig`, `RFDPOConfig`, and `RFGRPOConfig` as near-zero-code replacements for TRL's SFT/DPO/GRPO configs.

-- **Chunk-based concurrent training** — We shard data and cycle configs at chunk boundaries to maximize GPU utilization and enable early, apples-to-apples, comparisons.
+- **Adaptive chunk-based concurrent training** — RapidFire AI shards the dataset into a given number of chunks and cycles configs at chunk boundaries to enable earlier apples-to-apples comparisons and also maximize GPU utilization.

-- **Interactive Control Ops (IC Ops)** — From the dashboard, Stop, Resume, Clone, and Clone & Warm-Start any run in flight to double-down on winners and pause stragglers—no job restarts required.
+- **Interactive Control Ops (IC Ops)** — From the dashboard itself, you can Stop, Resume, Delete, and Clone-Modify, possibly with Warm-Start, any runs in flight to avoid wasting resources on underperforming configs and double-down on better performing configs--no job restarts, no juggling separate GPUs or clusters, no resource bloat.

 ![Interactive Control Operations](images/icop-clone.png)
-*Clone promising configurations with modified hyperparameters—optionally warm-starting from the parent's weights—all from the live dashboard*
+*Clone promising configurations with modified hyperparameters, optionally warm-starting from the parent's weights, all from the live dashboard*

-- **Multi-GPU orchestration** — The scheduler auto-distributes configs across available GPUs; you focus on models, not plumbing.
+- **Multi-GPU orchestration** — The RapidFire AI scheduler automatically places and orchestrates configs across available GPUs on chunks of data via effcient shared memory mechanisms.
+You focus on your models and eval metrics, not plumbing.

 - **MLflow-based dashboard** — Real-time metrics, logs, and IC Ops in one place as soon as you start your experiment.
+Support for more dashboards such as Trackio, W & B, and TensorBoard coming soon.

 ## How it works

-RapidFire AI slices your dataset into "chunks" and rotates configurations through the GPU at chunk boundaries.
-You get incremental signal on all configs quickly, while automatic checkpointing keeps training stable.
-Then, use IC Ops to adapt mid-flight—stop low-performers early and clone promising ones with tweaked hyperparameters (optionally warm-starting from the parent's weights).
+RapidFire AI splits your dataset randomly into "chunks" and cycles LLM configurations through the GPUs at chunk boundaries.
+You get incremental signal on eval metrics across all configs much more quickly.
+The automatic checkpointing via an efficient shared memory-based adapter/model spilling/loading mechanism keeps training smooth, stable, and consistent.
+Use IC Ops to adapt mid-flight to stop low-performers earlier and clone promising ones with tweaked config knobs, optionally warm-starting from the parent's weights.

 ![GPU Scheduling Comparison](images/gantt-2gpu.png)
-*Sequential vs. Task Parallel vs. RapidFire AI: Our adaptive scheduler maximizes GPU utilization across multiple configs and GPUs.
+*Sequential vs. Task Parallel vs. RapidFire AI: The adaptive scheduler maximizes GPU utilization across multiple configs and GPUs.
 The bottom row shows IC Ops in action—stopping, cloning, and modifying runs mid-flight.*

 ## Getting Started